TRIP TO BANGKOK & PHUKET

 We took the overnight International flight from India to Phuket with a 4 hours layover at Suvarnabhumi Airport, Bangkok.
-After reaching Phuket International Airport and collecting our bags, we took a Taxi to reach our Hotel in Patong.
+After reaching Phuket International Airport we collecting our bags and took a Taxi to reach our Hotel in Patong.

-Buses (an economical option if travelling alone or in smaller groups of 2 or 3) run from the airport every hour from 7:30 AM in the morning up to 9:30 PM at 150 Bhat/Person but travel time is close to 2 hours.
+For economical options (if travelling alone or in smaller group of 2 or 3 people) one can use Buses running from the airport every hour from 7:30 AM to 9:30 PM at just 150 Baht/Person but travel time is close to 2 hours.

 Fantasea Show, Phuket

-In the evening we went to watch the Fantasea Show which starts at 5:30 PM and ends at 11:30 PM.
-Tickets are available in the hotel lobby and for better prices it can be booked online from www.klook.com as well.
-Price of the ticket will be roughly 2300 THB/Person.
-It is a suggestionto buy ticket with pick up and drop inclusive of dinner.
+In the evening we went to watch the Fantasea Show which runs daily from 5:30 PM – 11:30 PM.
+Tickets can be easily purchased from hotel lobby or from various tour operator shops at Patong Beach or for better rates online from www.klook.com.
+Price of the ticket will be roughly 2300 Baht/Person.
+It is a suggestion to buy ticket with pick up and drop and dinner included.

-Fantasea show exhibits live performances of thai dance, circus, and animal performances etc. Apart from the show there were some exquisite animal museum, vintage car exhibition, beautiful fountains and fishes etc to see.
+Fantasea show exhibits live performances of Thai dance, circus and animal performances etc. Apart from the show there were exquisite animal zoo, vintage car exhibition, beautiful fountains with fishes etc.

-One can skip this, if there is a time constrain as it is an overrated and overpriced show.
+One can skip this, if there is a time constrain as it is an over rated and overpriced show.
 Dinner buffet was also very average.
-We went there mainly because it was the best way to do something for the evening in Phuket.
+We went there mainly because it was the best way to do something for the evening.
 We were already very tired from the overnight flight so no day trip could have been possible that day.
 Timing of this show was matching perfectly in our schedule.
-We went back to the Hotel after the show and relaxed.
+After the show we went back to the hotel and relaxed for the day.